Read the first part of this article here.

 [cvi] Dr. Alexander M. Campbell.
 “Michigan State Medical Society Accepts Report of Study Committee.”
 Birth Control Review, Volume I, Number 1 (New Series, October 1933), page 2.

 [cvii] George Bedbourough.
 Review of Edward Roberts Moore, M.D.’s book The Case against Birth Control.
 Birth Control Review, Volume XV, Number 11 (November 1931), pages 326 and 327.
-Another quote held that “Unscrupulous opponents denounce birth control as a thinly‑veiled crusade for abortion.
+Here is another quotation: “Unscrupulous opponents denounce birth control as a thinly‑veiled crusade for abortion.
 Such an accusation betrays simple ignorance” [“The New England Conference on Birth Control.”
 Birth Control Review, Volume XV, Number 11 (November 1931), page 320].

 [cviii] Ira S. Wile, M.D.
 “Contraception and Public Health.”
 Birth Control Review, Volume XV, Number 1 (January 1931), page 8.